 As women age and go through menopause, the muscles that support the pelvic floor can get weaker.
 Our pelvic floor physiotherapist can help with these issues.

-Why do you need to protect or strengthen your pelvic floor?
+Why do you need to protect or strengthen your pelvic Region?

 By improving the pelvic health, strength and mobility of your pelvic floor, you’re more likely to reduce discomfort and pressure.

-This pelvic relief can help you live a more active, healthy, and accessible lifestyle.
+This pelvic relief can help you achieve your health goals so you can live a more active, healthy, and accessible lifestyle.

 To add to this, if you’ve given birth or are pregnant, you know how dramatically your body can shift to accommodate the pregnancy.